Konstantin8105/Effective_Go_RU/README.md

 ```

-If you only need the second item in the range (the value), use the <em>blank identifier</em>, an underscore, to discard the first:
+If you only need the second item in the range (the value), use the *blank identifier*, an underscore, to discard the first:

 ```golang
 sum := 0